-- Configuration Management Controls: Ensure network element configurations and software images conform to vendors and industry best common practices and recommendations. - Patch Management: The Qwest Team will provide patch management services on Portal workstations, servers, routers, OSS, and network elements throughout the life of the Networx program.
-Patches will be installed at the earliest possible opportunity commensurate with the nature of the threat/issue and risk to the Portal.
+Configuration Management Controls: Ensure network element configurations and software images conform to vendors and industry best common practices and recommendations.

+Patch Management: The Qwest Team will provide patch management services on Qwest Control Networx Portal workstations, servers, routers, OSS, and network elements throughout the life of the Networx program.
+Patches will be installed at the earliest possible opportunity commensurate with the nature of the threat/issue and risk to the Qwest Control Networx Portal.
 For non-critical issues, patches will be tested in a lab environment and, upon acceptance, deployed to the production environment at the next change management window.
-For critical patches, limited lab testing will be conducted and an emergency change management window will be coordinated through the GSA Networx Program Office for the affected systems.
+For critical patches,

+Program Office for the affected systems.
 In the event issues are identified in the lab concerning deployment of the patch, Portal mitigation options and countermeasures will be researched and the observations/findings coordinated with appropriate GSA and Agency offices.

-User and Protocol Access Controls: Restrict access to the management and control planes of the network elements including use of encryption and two-factor authentication methods.
-Rate limiting and blocking of protocols directed specifically to the network elements along with blocking of management and control plane traffic to network elements from untrusted sources provides further protection.
+- User and Protocol Access Controls: Restrict access to the management and control planes of the network elements including use of encryption and two-factor authentication methods.
+Rate limiting and blocking of protocols directed specifically to the network elements along with blocking of management and control plane traffic to network elements from untrusted sources provides further protection. - Network Architectures:

-Network Architectures:

--

-Į

-- IP Spoofing Prevention Measures: Include implementation of antispoofing technologies on the majority of our edge and border routers to prevent spoofed network attacks from entering the Qwest network - Comprehensive Monitoring and Alarming of Infrastructure Components: Provides real-time monitoring of network elements with alarm notifications to the Qwest Network Management Center (operating 24x7x365) and rapid response to events that may indicate a security issue utilizing standard processes, tools, and techniques as described in Section 3.2, Network Management.

-Denial of Service and Distributed Denial of Service (DoS/DDoS): Monitoring and mitigation measures include flow monitoring across our border routers to provide proactive attack identification and mitigation; Qwest and customer-initiated IP address filtering; In-Depth Certification Testing: Ensures comprehensive hardening, testing and ongoing auditing of the network elements including routers, switches and servers.
-Robustness and Failover of IP Traffic and Backbone Services: Provides rapid recovery and minimal customer impact from events using techniques and capabilities such as systems that provide a highly, geographically redundant, DNS service; redundant router and circuit links in each point of presence; and additional capabilities currently under development including Virus Protection Controls: Anti-malware/anti-spyware controls are incorporated at multiple layers in the Qwest infrastructure.
-We accomplish this mission via clear standards-setting, and a vendor-diversity strategy to ensure the timeliest response to new threats and well-defined, operationalized incident response procedures.
+- IP Spoofing Prevention Measures: Include implementation of antispoofing technologies on the majority of our edge and border routers to prevent spoofed network attacks from entering the Qwest network - Comprehensive Monitoring and Alarming of Infrastructure Components: Provide real-time monitoring of network elements with alarm notifications to the Qwest Network Management Center (operating 24x7x365) and rapid response to events that may indicate a security issue utilizing standard processes, tools, and techniques as described in Section 3.2, Network Management. - Denial of Service and Distributed Denial of Service (DoS/DDoS): Monitoring and mitigation measures include flow monitoring across our border routers to provide proactive attack identification and mitigation; Qwest and Agency-initiated IP address systems that provide a highly, geographically redundant, DNS service; redundant router and circuit links in each point of presence; and additional capabilities currently under development, including